-I think of a positive experience in the last 24 hours for two minutes to find more meaning in my life.
+I journal about the most meaningfull experience of the last 24 hours for two minutes to find more meaning in my life.

 II practice the 10 to 5 way in my neighborhood.
 This means that I smile at a stranger from 10 feet (3 meters) and make eye contact and say hi to someone from 5 feet (1.5 meters).
 I got this idea from Shawn Achor from his talk at Google, which you can watch below.

 or read my blog about this experience (in Dutch).

 Every day I write down 3 specific good things that happened the day before to create a thinking pattern of happiness, gratitude and optimism.